Wendover: Sport

 Wendover Football Club currently shares the school fields of the John Colet School and a clubhouse is open each Saturday afternoon for either a first or a reserve team fixture.

 Wendover hosts the 'Coombe Hill Run', usually held on the first Sunday in June.
-It begins and ends in the village and includes two very steep climbs up the hill to the monument along with a very steep decline.
+It begins and ends in the town and includes two very steep climbs up the hill to the monument along with a very steep decline.

 Wendover Cricket Club played at Ellesborough Road Ground, however, this site lay in the path of High Speed 2.
 The club will move to a new premises, funded by HS2 Ltd, soon in the future.